-Please contact your campus Privilege and Tenure Chair if you are considering filing a grievance.
+Please contact the Faculty Senate Grievance Committee Chair if you are considering filing a grievance.
 All formal grievance letters should be sent to the chair of the committee.

 The parties of a grievance are usually a faculty member and an administrator who took action or failed to take action with which the former disagrees and the disagreement is based on perceived violation(s) of rights and/or privileges as outlined by the Board of Regents.

 The first paragraph of the grievance statement need not be long.
 However, it should provide in broad terms, a description of the grievance.
-Discussion of your grievance with the Chair of the Privilege & Tenure (P & T) Committee may facilitate selection of a broad descriptor(s) for the action(s) that you believe are below a named University standard(s).
+Discussion of your grievance with the Chair of the Faculty Senate Grievance Committee (FSGC) may facilitate selection of a broad descriptor(s) for the action(s) that you believe are below a named University standard(s).

 Specific Action(s) Appealed

 Describe briefly and specifically the action(s) being appealed.
 Describe these actions chronologically.
-When available, cite documentation, e.g., “(see document No. 2),” for each action in this section as listed in your Table of Contents for Supporting Documents.
+When available, cite documentation, e.g., “(see FSGC Grievant Intake Questionnaire, Section 3),” for each action in this section as listed in your Table of Contents for Supporting Documents.

 Make sure the date when the perceived infraction occurred is clearly indicated.

-You are given 30 days to file a grievance with the possibility of a 30 day extension.
+You are generally given 30 days to file a grievance with the possibility of a 60 day extension.

 Reasons for Appeal(s)